 Female breasts receive a great deal of attention for a number of reasons.
 They are not only sources of complete nutrition for babies and symbols of sensuality, but they are also targeted by cancer and disease.
-With so much emphasis placed on the breasts, it's no wonder that so many women are eager to enhance and improve their own breasts.
+With so much emphasis placed on the breasts, it's no wonder that so many women are eager to enhance and improve breast size or shape.
 Some women seek implants, others want to reduce their breast size, and some simply want to lift the breasts they already have.
 If you're curious yourself about the implications of a breast lift, look no further to have all of your questions answered.

 The breast lift procedure is perfect for women who are happy with their natural breast size, but simply want to eliminate sagging breasts and low nipple position.
 After a breast lift, the breast will be reshaped so that everything including the nipple sits higher on the chest.
 The breast won't look smaller, it will just have a different, more youthful shape, including a bit more tightness and fullness behind the nipple.

 Many women choose to receive implants along with a breast lift.
 This happens for a few reasons.
 First, a breast lift cannot reliably and permanently create more fullness in the upper breast, nor can it completely tighten loose skin that has formed over the years.
 Breast implants are really the only way to fill deflated breasts.
 On the other hand, many women originally seeking implants decide to also undergo a breast lift simultaneously since implants make breasts bigger without lifting them at all.
 The combination of both procedures is very popular since it provides the best of both worlds.